FasterXML/jackson-dataformat-csv/README.md

 # Overview

-This projects aims at adding [Jackson](http://http://wiki.fasterxml.com/JacksonHome) extension component to allow reading and writing [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) encoded data.
+This project adds [Jackson](http://http://wiki.fasterxml.com/JacksonHome) extension component to allow reading and writing [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) encoded data, either as "raw" data (sequence of String arrays), or via data binding to/from Java Objects (POJOs).

 # Status

-Implementation has started, and currently following features work:

- * Basic writing of CSV and serializating POJOs
- * Basic reading of CSV and deserializating POJOs
- * Construction of `CsvSchema` instances using `CsvMapper` (schemas are needed for reading and writing)
- * Reading `CsvSchema` from the first line of CSV document (just names)
+With version 2.0.0, implementation is complete and ready to be used for "real work".
+Unit tests cover basic usage patterns; and there is even a small performance benchmark for evaluating approximate performance (which is within factor of 2x from equivalent JSON parsing).

 What is missing:

- * Optimizations to make number handling as efficient as from JSON
+ * Optimizations to make number handling as efficient as from JSON (but note: even with existing code, performance is typically limited by I/O and NOT parsing or generation)
- * Measurements, performance
+ * Extensive performance measurements
- * Extensive tests for various "exotic" CSV
+ * Tests for various "exotic" CSV -- while basic escaping and quoting are tested, CSV is notoriously vaguely specified.

 ## Maven dependency